birdsarah/django-flexible-discover-runner/README.md

 in applications (default django behavior plus default django-test-runner behavior).

-Using './manage.py test projectonly' will run all the tests in your source folder but not all installed apps (the default behavior of django-discover-runner)
+Using './manage.py test projectapps' will run all the tests in your source folder but not all installed apps (the default behavior of django-discover-runner)